ally-eddie/ally-orbit-e2e-test/README.md

 - **Browser Options**: Configure the browsers and their settings.
 - **Environment Variables**: Set up environment variables for your tests.

+## Script

+You can quickly generate all specs corresponding to the desired customerOrderType by running npm run addNewOrderType <customerOrderType>.
+After execution, go to tests/testFiles/batchOrders/createOrders/<customerOrderType> and replace the original order files.

 ## Running Playwright UI

 To run Playwright in UI mode, which provides a graphical interface for debugging and viewing test results, use the following command: